Lori10/Master-Thesis-Few-Shot-CoT-Prompting-LLM/README.md

 ## Generating Demos/Prompts with Different Prompting Methods

+Each of the following python file is dedicated to a particular prompting method and generates the desired demos or prompts.
-To create in-context demonstrations using specific prompting methods, you can use the following Python files:
+To create in-context demos using specific prompting methods, you can use the following Python files:

 - For Random-CoT: `generate_random.py`
 - For Active-CoT: `generate_active.py`